 The following elements will be required for the letter of intent application:

 - Funding level you will be seeking ($25,000 or $100,000).
 Grant funds may be used to cover any research-related costs; salary and/or time buy-out is permissible.

 - Explanation of the overall aims of the research project (300 words maximum)

 - Brief description of the methodological approach, including (if relevant): population, procedures, and analysis (500 words maximum)

 - Significance and potential impact of the work, and relevance to contemplative sciences/studies (200 words maximum)

 - Abbreviated CVs or NIH-style biosketches of key personnel (5 pages maximum per CV/biosketch)

 - NOTE: In the online portal, the applicant’s name must be the Principal Investigator on the grant—if you are submitting materials on behalf of another person, please create an account in her/his name.

 Please read the Grants Policies and FAQ before preparing your application.
 During the PEACE grant application period, please visit the online application portal to start your application and review the forms well before the deadline to ensure a smooth process.
 Applications missing any required materials or not following the instructions may not be reviewed.

-All applicants will receive email notification in early June 2022 as to whether they have been selected to submit a full proposal.
+All applicants will receive email notification in late May 2023 as to whether they have been selected to submit a full proposal.
 If selected to submit a full proposal, a detailed request for proposals (RFP) will be sent to you at that time.
 Proposals for the $25,000 level will be 5 single-spaced pages maximum, and the $100,000 level will be 10 single-spaced pages, each including figures, tables, and references (excluding appendices).
-Full proposals will be due July 29, 2022; grantees will be announced in November.
+Full proposals will be due July 26, 2023; grantees will be announced in November.